My Kid is Having All the Fun! How Can I Get Involved?

 What Do We Do When We Arrive at the Meet?

-Sometimes swimmers must “Circle In” (check-in) for certain events to be eligible to swim.
+Generally swimmers must “Circle In” (check-in) for certain events to be eligible to swim.
 Check with your coach if you need clarification.
 Near the entry to the pool, locate the swimmer listings which are typically posted on poster board and organized by gender, then by age-group.
 On each age-group poster board, you will see the events of the day, with a listing of each swimmer who entered the event.
 The swimmer needs to circle the number next to their name for EVERY event they entered for that particular day.
-If you don't circle in, your swimmer will be excluded from the meet.
+Lists are pulled 45 minutes before the start of the session.
+If you don't circle in, you will not swim.
+No exceptions.

 Locate other Power for Life swimmers and parents to sit near.
 Look for the navy and gold!
 In some venues, swimmers sit on deck and parents sit outside or in bleachers.